 Why is it so underutilized?
 Mostly because business owners are leery of adding, extending, or creating guarantees because they fear the onslaught of losses from returns.
 Plus, there are just as many fraudulent consumers as there are scammers, and business owners fear selling to them just as consumers fear buying from fraudsters.

 However, if the product is mediocre or simply fails to meet expectations, particularly the expectations you set in your sales copy, then this fear is sadly justified.
 (This would be a bigger issue to address.)
 But if the product is good, the risk is minimal, and the potential loss is far less than the potential gain from a guarantee.

 But generally, guarantees will increase sales.

-“One of my first direct mail products years ago was a self-study program.
+One of my first direct mail products years ago was a self-study program.
 When I first offered the program in a magazine, my sales weren’t even enough to cover the cost of the ad.
 I changed my ad and sales letter to include a guarantee.
 The number of responses to the same ad increased by a factor of 20 and my conversion rate from my sales letter rose from 10% to almost 40%.— Chris Ayers in his newsletter Unliomited Traffic!

+For example, in one test I conducted with a consulting client, we raised the guarantee from a 30-day guarantee to a six-month, dual guarantee.
+It was a double guarantee, which included a 100%-money-back guarantee within six months and a double-your-money-back guarantee within the first 30 days.
 The result?
 During the test, there were no refunds within the initial 30 days.
 But refunds within the first six months increased from about 4% to 6.5%.